Inmemorialake/Linux-config-and-apps/Apps.md

 39. App name: **Hollywood**
     - Description: A terminal-based visual experience that simulates a Hollywood-style hacker interface

+40. App name: **fastfetch**
+    - Description: A command-line utility that displays system information in a visually appealing way

+41. App name: **Neofetch**
+    - Description: A command-line utility that displays system information and distribution logo in the terminal

+42. App name: **Snapper**
+    - Description: A tool for managing and visualizing Btrfs snapshots

+43. App name: **grub-btrfs**
+    - Description: A tool for integrating Btrfs snapshots with the GRUB bootloader

+44. App name: **Btrfs Assistant**
+    - Description: A graphical tool for managing Btrfs filesystems and snapshots

+45. App name: **snap-pac**
+    - Description: A tool for managing Snap packages on Arch Linux

 ---

 # Template to add an app